cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-host-pool.md

 **Attributes:**

-  * `private_endpoint` the url of the service. this URL is only accessible from within the same network as the host itself.
+  * `endpoint` the url of the service.
+This URL is determined by combining the `port` property of the type, with the ip of the host the service is contained within.
+  The ip is either the `ip` attribute of the containing host node, or, in case it is absent, the `ip` property of the node.
+  You can effectively think of this endpoint like the cloud endpoints you are probably used to.

 {%info title=Information%}
 Complete definition of this type can be found [Here](https://github.com/cloudify-cosmo/cloudify-host-pool-service/blob/master/host-pool-service.yaml)